All Episodes

 We're hoping to get into the hundreds of thousands number.

-This is the messaging that we're sending out to everybody today from our email lists and from our text lists.
+And like we were talking about yesterday, Alex, this is the messaging that we're sending out to everybody today from our email lists and from our text lists.

-This is the most accurate poll of how the American people can show the new world order, the globalists, the leftists, whatever you want to call this evil satanic globalist child trafficking cabal, what the people are actually resonating with.
+This is the most accurate poll of how the American people can show the new world order, the globalists, the leftists, whatever you want to call this evil, satanic, globalist child trafficking cabal, what the people are actually resonating with.

 And the fact that we just soared within 24 hours with just an email and an SMS campaign to number two in the app stores is remarkable.

-Past the BBC past Fox News.
+Pass the BBC, past Fox News.

-I mean, famous apps that everybody uses, or many people, millions of people use every single day, and it's because people are flooding in.
+I mean, famous apps that everybody uses or many people, millions of people use every single day.

 This feels about right.